bloomberg/memray/docs/exercise_1.rst

     cd lab_1/

-Run the first lab labeled fibonacci.py, but make sure to have memray wrap this call.
+Run the first exercise labeled fibonacci.py, but make sure to have memray wrap this call.

 .. code:: shell